John Saxon as an author who believes in life after death…

 The Wonderful Death of Dudley Stone begins as a group of literary scholars meet to remember celebrated author Dudley Stone.
 Twenty years ago Stone disappeared and the celebrated author, John Kendall (Alan Scarfe) claims to have murdered him.
 This confession leads to shocked silence from the others.

 Then it’s revealed through flashback, that 20 years ago Kendall, then a fledgeling author, attended Dudley Stone’s (John Saxon) book signing.
 Dudley Stone is a much lauded author, who writes novels, essays, plays and much, much more.
-His new book is believed to be another best seller.
+His new book is believed to be another bestseller.
 Kendall gives him a note telling Stone he has come to kill him.
 Stone coolly and calmly invites him to his home, the next day to do just that.

 On Kendall’s arrival, it turns out to be Stone’s 40th birthday.
 Stone is at home with his family.
 He invites Kendall into his office.
 There Kendall shows him the intensity of his jealousy in an intense fit of rage.
 He complains of Stone’s never-ending writing talents and then produces his gun.
 After calmly watching his bookshelves being emptied, Stone takes him round his clifftop house, showing Kendall all the reasons he wants to die and why Kendall should “bloody murder” him.

 Stone tells Kendall of films he wants to see, books he’d like to read and pictures that he’d like to paint.
 Kendall is puzzled as he believes these are reasons to live, not die.
-After Stone he shows him his latest writing works, he gives Kendall the only copies of his latest manuscripts.
+After Stone shows him his latest writing works, he gives Kendall the only copies of his latest manuscripts.
 Kendall then accompanies Stone as they then walk to a clifftop nearby.
 Kendall brings out his gun and threatens him once more.
 Then he joins Stone as Stone throws his unpublished works into the sea, page by page and this act symbolising his “death”.

 Then it’s back to the present day, and to the astonishment of the group, Kendall phones Stone.
 He asks Stone if he has remained “dead”.
 Stone says he has not written since their meeting.
 He then confides with Kendall that he did him a favour.
 Stone felt that the work that the pair destroyed, was not up to his usual standard and this “death” meant he could “die” at the top of his profession.
-Since then, Stone has since lived the life he wants, with no further literary expectations.
+Since then, Stone has lived the life he wants, with no further literary expectations.
 He has spent it with his family and doing all the things he’d wanted to do… (and there’s more).

 This role shows Saxon in an enigmatic role and he’s completely credible as this author.
-Stone who appears to see this “death” as a positive, life-changing event and he appears charming, easy-going and genial.
+Stone appears to see this “death” as a positive, life-changing event and he appears charming, easy-going and genial.
 These latter attributes are shown in Saxon’s natural performance which I imagine not far from the truth of Saxon’s off-screen personality.
-Throughout his performance, he was completely unfazed by the possibly villainous actions by the tormented Kendall.
+Throughout his performance, he was completely unfazed by the possibly villainous actions of the tormented Kendall.
 Alan Scarfe, his co-star appeared to be channelling his inner Richard Burton for this flowery, dramatic script.

 I’m now going to seek out more of John Saxon’s performances in the movies, those TV soaps, 70s and 80s TV gold and 80s and 90s horror.
 I’ll start with another guest star role for this actor who starred with majors in a role in The Six Million Dollar Man (1974-78) as I re-enter the wonderful acting life of John Saxon.